tabularelf/GMLspeak/1.2.0/getting-started.md

 ```
 And `value` will be returned automatically.

+!> If you wish to throw an exception on variables that don't exist, there is a [compile flag](gmlspeakenvironment.md?id=compile-flags) for this.

 ### All variables not defined will just return undefined.
 Catspeak will return all values as is, even ones that aren't set.
 So if you have a piece of code that does this